-STR has been supporting the Office of Long Range Planning within the Headquarters, United States Air Force since 2000.
+STR has been supporting the Office of Long Range Planning within the Headquarters, United States Air Force (USAF) since 2000.
 In particular, STR developed and continues to modify and enhance the Enhanced Tradespace Tool (ETT) for the USAF Directorate of Strategic Planning (AF/ASX).
-In addition, STR has developed a complete suite of Microsoft Office add-ins that (1) allow the AF to manage the distribution and use of the toolset, (2) manage data that moves between third party sources and thee ETT tool, and (3) analyze options for mix of weapons system that comprise the set of capabilities that the AF has now and plans to have in the future.
+In addition, STR has developed a complete suite of Microsoft Office add-ins that (1) allow the AF to manage the distribution and use of the toolset, (2) manage data that moves between third party sources and the ETT tool, and (3) analyze options for a mix of weapons system that comprises the set of capabilities that the AF has now and plans to have in the future.

 (AF/ASX) is responsible for developing strategies, concepts, and plans for all future AF activities, with special emphasis on long-range strategic planning as an input to AF programming activities.
 STR provides AF/ASX with technical and analytical enhancement and support for the ETT.
-ETT enables AF leaders to see and understand how the decisions of today affect future budgets, forces, personnel. and capabilities.
+ETT enables AF leaders to see and understand how the decisions of today affect future budgets, forces, personnel, and capabilities.

 ETT Is capable of generating and projecting a baseline force by using detailed budget data at the Program Element (PE) level, inventory asset characteristics, and a set of cost projection algorithms.
 ETT accomplishes this by aggregating the detailed PE data at the level of Air Force Key Capability Assets (AFKCAs).
 The result is a budget projection through the next 30 years or beyond which shows the total Air Force budget and the budget for any key asset in the Air Force.